Living aboard a boat presents you with freedom and privacy.

-1. Live Aboard in San Diego, CA
+1. Live Aboard in San Diego, California

 The city is prosperous and well-managed, and its marinas tend to be clean, orderly and safe.
-The laws and regulations of the city and state are generally favorable to boat living, but know that you might be limited in where you can call your new maritime home.
+The laws and regulations of the city and state are generally favorable to boat living, but know you might be limited in where you can call your new maritime home.
 There are few natural harbors in Southern California, so dropping anchor offshore is often illegal and you’ll need a permanent spot at a marina.

-2. Live Aboard in Corpus Christi, TX
+2. Live Aboard in Corpus Christi, Texas

 The local laws are very much in favor of the liveaboard boater on the Gulf Coast of Texas.